kenthzy/Pomo-Time/README.md

 ### ✨ Basic Features
     Estimate Finish Time: Get an estimate of the time required to complete your daily tasks.
-    Add Templates: Save your repetitive tasks as templates and add them with just one click.
+    Add Task: Save your repetitive tasks as templates and add them with just one click.

 ### 🚀 Preview
     https://pomo-time-theta.vercel.app/